kinisi-labs/k1v4/fw-circuit-python/fw-1.0.11/README.md

 copy (recursively) the lib folder to the CIRCUITPY drive Note that this code uses the modified Adafruit_ICM20x_mod.py instead of the Adafruit_ICM20x.mpy

+If you have trouble copying code.py to the drive, try putting the device into safe mode.
+Do this by tapping the reset button, and then tapping it a second time once the LED turns yellow.
+In safe mode, no code is run, so you'll have to reset the device when you are ready to run the code.

 ## TODO 2023-08-27
 update the Adafruit_ICM20x_mod.py to an .mpy file (need to use proper mpy-cross tool) merge code-gps.py to code.py